tkf/git-blackhole/README.rst

 --remote REMOTE    name of the remote blackhole repository (default:
                    blackhole)

---relpath RELPATH  The repository relative to the $HOME at <HOST>.
+--repokey REPOKEY  The repository relative to the $HOME at <HOST>.
 Use
                    current repository root if empty. (default: None)